Transocean Ltd. (RIG) Shares Down Despite Recent Market Volatility

 The Benchmark Company gave a rating of “Buy” to RIG, setting the target price at $7.50 in the report published on January 19th of the current year.

-During the last 5 trading sessions, RIG rose by +2.99%, which changed the moving average for the period of 200-days by +78.96% in comparison to the 20-day moving average, which settled at $6.35.
-In addition, Transocean Ltd. saw 43.64% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RIG fell by -5.80%, which changed the moving average for the period of 200-days by +90.09% in comparison to the 20-day moving average, which settled at $6.45.
+In addition, Transocean Ltd. saw 38.82% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RIG starting from DEATON CHAD C, who purchase 30,000 shares at the price of $7.40 back on Mar 02.
-After this action, DEATON CHAD C now owns 141,000 shares of Transocean Ltd., valued at $222,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RIG starting from Tonnel David A, who sale 12,000 shares at the price of $6.53 back on Apr 17.
+After this action, Tonnel David A now owns 476,802 shares of Transocean Ltd., valued at $78,360 using the latest closing price.

-Adamson Keelan, the PRESIDENT AND COO of Transocean Ltd., sale 70,994 shares at $6.81 during a trade that took place back on Mar 02, which means that Adamson Keelan is holding 482,813 shares at $483,469 based on the most recent closing price.
+DEATON CHAD C, the Director of Transocean Ltd., purchase 30,000 shares at $7.40 during a trade that took place back on Mar 02, which means that DEATON CHAD C is holding 141,000 shares at $222,000 based on the most recent closing price.

 Stock Fundamentals for RIG